 The front hand pockets on these pants are relatively big.
 You can also see the seams from the reinforced panels used throughout that make it a durable pant.

 These pants had a ton of pockets.
-To be more descriptive, there are two hand pockets and a key pocket in the front, two rear pockets with no zip or Velcro fasteners (that we liked), two zip pockets on the sides, as well as non-fastening "welt" pocket and "cell-phone" pocket, one on each side.
-All of the pockets are lined with the same stretchy material that is used for added mobility in the main construction.
+There are two hand pockets and a key pocket in the front, two rear pockets with no zip or Velcro fasteners (that we liked), two zip pockets on the sides, as well as non-fastening "welt" pocket and "cell-phone" pocket, one on each side.
+All of the pockets feature the same stretchy material that is used for added mobility in the main construction.
 There are many complaints on the internet about the front pockets being too small and tight; we found them to be ok on our bigger pair of pants, although the openings were a bit small.
 While we liked that the side pockets were not cargo pockets, they were instead angled inwards with a vertical opening, such that the pocket itself rests on top of the thigh.
-This we found really annoying, rendering the pockets unusable, because we don't want items sitting on our thighs were they can bounce and rub while walking or moving our legs in any way.
+This arrangement we found annoying, rendering the pockets unusable because we don't want items sitting on our thighs where they can bounce and rub while walking or moving our legs in any way.
 We instead found the non-enclosed welt and cell phone pockets that rested on the sides of the legs to be more useful.

 Inserting a cell phone into one of the dual zippered side pockets.
 You can see how the phone now rests on the front of the thigh, where it moves annoyingly, rubbing against our leg, every time we take a step.
 Not a good place for a pocket.

 Welt pocket, as well as the vertical zipper for the side pocket.
 We didn't like the side pocket at all because the actual pocket portion holds items on the front of your quad, which we found very annoying when walking, or performing any movement really.